 The Lang Center for Civic and Social Responsibility hosts conferences, speakers, and workshops to educate the entire community about community service, social action, and social justice work.
 Their staff also works with individual students to help match them with volunteer opportunities, to mentor them as they write grant proposals, and to help them develop plans for making their mark on the world.
 They stand at the ready to support students who wish to enage in environmental social action projects while at the College.

-The 2012-2013 The Eugene M. Lang '38 Visiting Professorship for Issues of Social Change is Dr. Giovanna Di Chiro, Director of Environmental Programs at Nuestras Raíces, Inc. in Holyoke, Mass., and Research Associate at the Five Colleges Research Center in Amherst, Mass.
+The 2014-2015 Eugene M. Lang '38 Visiting Professorship for Issues of Social Change is Dr. Giovanna Di Chiro, Former Director of Environmental Programs at Nuestras Raíces, Inc. in Holyoke, Mass., and Research Associate at the Five Colleges Research Center in Amherst, Mass.
 She has published widely on the intersections of environmental science and policy, with a focus on social and economic disparities and human rights.